Greece thinks ‘vaccine passports’ could save summer holidays. Others in Europe see inequalities.

 It is unclear what a digital vaccine certificate would look like.
 Personalized QR codes — used in Israel and difficult to forge — would be one possible option.

 But finding common ground across the Europe Union will not be easy.
 Vaccination rates vary widely.
-So does the political to put the vaccinated in the fast lane for travel — with countries most dependent on tourism cash leading the way.
+So does the political will to put the vaccinated in the fast lane for travel — with countries most dependent on tourism cash leading the way.

-“Those who are vaccinated should have full freedom,” Austria’s Chancellor Sebastian Kurz, who has joined Greece and Spain in support of vaccination documents.
+“Those who are vaccinated should have full freedom,” said Austria’s Chancellor Sebastian Kurz, who has joined Greece and Spain in support of vaccination documents.

 “Some countries are very much preoccupied with now,” Greece’s tourism minister, Harry Theocharis, told the Financial Times last month, in an apparent reference of German and French hesitancy.